chuongCode/chuongCode/README.md

 # Hey, I'm Richard 👐

-Computer science student at the University of Rochester and technology enthusiast with  a passion for empowering individuals, organizations, and entire communities to thrive in our increasingly digital landscape.
+Developer and technology enthusiast with a passion for empowering individuals, organizations, and entire communities to thrive in our increasingly digital landscape.

 ## Life